-Caption: This is the Zagros mountain belt in western Iran as seen from the space shuttle Atlantis.
+Zagros Mountains in Western Iran (image) University of Toronto Caption This is the Zagros mountain belt in western Iran as seen from the space shuttle Atlantis.
 The range forms part of the most extensive belt of water-soluble gypsum on Earth, stretching from Oman to Pakistan, and well into Western India.
 Scientists suggest that the dissolution of ancient salt deposits caused drastic changes in seawater chemistry, which may have triggered long-term global cooling.
 Credit Photo courtesy of NASA Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.